-Mont Orgueil Castle is a castle that overlooks the harbour of Gorey on the Crown dependency of United Kingdom island of Jersey in the La Manche Channel.
+Mont Orgueil Castle is an impressive and historic castle that overlooks the Harbour of Gorey, located in the Crown Dependency of the United Kingdom in the La Manche Channel, the island of Jersey.

 Mont Orgueil Castle is an exciting place, which had been fortified in the prehistoric period, but the construction of the castle was undertaken following the division of the Duchy of Normandy in 1204.
 When King Philippe Augustus invaded Normandy in the 13th century, King John of England ordered that money was raised to defend the islands.

 The castle was built at Mont Orgueil because of the prime position of the site, where cliffs and sea protected the castle on three sides.
 Also,the granite that the castle was built on meant that it was virtually impossible to undermine.
 The castle was the primary defense of Jersey until the development of gunpowder which then rendered the castle ultimately indefensible from Mont Saint Nicholas, the adjacent hill which overlooks the castle.

 Mont Orgueil was updated with platforms for artillery constructed in 1548 and 1549 under the direction of Henry Cornish, Lieutenant of the Earl of Hertford in Jersey.
 Cornish complained that earlier repairs to the donjon by Robert Raymont had left it so weak it was vulnerable to musket shot.

 In 1543 he had asked for a “saker” cannon that would cover the sands between “Grovyll” and the castle, where the French had landed in the past.
 Mont Orgueil was to be superseded by Elizabeth Castle off Saint Helier, the construction of which commenced at the end of the 16th century.